TeamCodeStream/codestream-guide/docs/src/features/team-live-view.md

 In addition to allowing you to see who is on your team, and to invite new members, the Team tab also gives you a live view into what everyone is working on.
-Below each user’s name is a list of the repositories in which they have made local changes (i.e., changes that haven’t been pushed).
+Below each teammate’s name is a list of the repositories in which they have made local changes (i.e., changes that haven’t been pushed).
 In addition to the repo name, you’ll see the branch name, line additions/deletions, a count of the number of changes to code that you wrote (in lines of code), and a warning if